Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

 2. Navigate to the location of the Kafka release on your machine.

 3. Run `./bin/connect-distributed.sh /PATH/TO/connect-distributed.properties`.
-The Connect worker is ready for task creation when you see `'INFO Finished starting connectors and tasks'`.
+The Connect worker REST API is ready for interaction when you see `'INFO Finished starting connectors and tasks'`.

 ### Creating Connectors